hosteur-sa-ch/rag-hosteur-alma9up-fix/README.md

-# Fix for Fix for AlmaLinux 9 from Centos 7 Upgrade 23-2024 on Ragnarokkr nodes
+# Fix for AlmaLinux 9 from Centos 7 Upgrade 23-2024 on Ragnarokkr nodes

 fixing glibc installation package when upgrading from Centos 7 image